 A weekend filled with food, fun and culture, Denver’s Cinco de Mayo "Celebrate Culture" Festival puts the spotlight on the Mile High City’s vibrant Latino population.
 With more than 400,000 attendees expected, it’s one of Denver's most fun and family-friendly events.
-This year's event takes place May 4-5, 2013!
+Check back soon for info on the 2014 event!

 Cinco de Mayo commemorates the victory of the outnumbered Mexican army over French forces, providing the momentum and national confidence for the Mexican people to drive foreign power from their country.
 Today, Cinco de Mayo celebrates the tradition of freedom and acknowledges the beauty of Latino culture.